 - VideoCloud 365: Professional Virtual Meeting Room Solution

-With over 8 years offering Video-as-a-Service, VideoCentric have being providing a cloud video conferencing for longer than most Video Conferencing Resellers have been in business!
-As an expert in video conferencing hardware, alongside our extensive cloud knowledge, we can provide you with the unbiased information to help you choose whether to move into the cloud, invest in on-premise infrastructure, or create a solution that brings the best of both worlds together.
+With almost a decade offering Video-as-a-Service, VideoCentric have being providing a cloud video conferencing for longer than most Video Conferencing resellers have been in business!
+As an expert in video conferencing hardware and software solutions, alongside our extensive cloud knowledge, we can provide you with the unbiased information to help you choose whether to move into the cloud, invest in on-premise infrastructure, or create a solution that brings the best of both worlds together.